GrantC27/ci-cd-demo/README.md

-# AI CV Optimizer
+# CI/CD Demo

-This repository is a monorepo for the AI CV Optimizer project, designed to showcase advanced web integrations and CI/CD pipeline experience.
+This repository is a monorepo for the CI/CD Demo project, designed to showcase advanced web integrations and CI/CD pipeline experience.
 The project features a modern frontend hosted on Cloudflare Pages, a suite of backend serverless Lambda services, and secure user data management with Firestore and Firebase Authentication.

 ## Project Overview